iotaledger/goshimmer/docOps/docs/tutorials/wallet_library.md

 [ OK ]  tGoTKjt2y277ssKax9stsZXfLGdf8bPj3TZFaUDcAEwK    1000000                 IOTA                                            IOTA
 ```

-To be able to reclaim the delegated funds, we will need the delegation ID of the delegated funds.
+If you want to [reclaim the delegated funds](#reclaiming-delegated-assets), you will need their delegation ID.

 ## Reclaiming Delegated Assets

-To reclaim delegated funds, you have to tell the cli-wallet the delegation ID that is displayed on the balance page.
+If you want reclaim delegated funds, you have to tell the cli-wallet the delegation ID that is displayed on the balance page.

-Use the `reclaim-delegated` command once you got the delegation ID:
+You can use the `reclaim-delegated` command once you got the delegation ID:

+You can list the option for the `reclaim-delegated` command by running `./cli-wallet -help`:

 ```bash
  ./cli-wallet reclaim-delegated -help
 IOTA 2.0 DevNet CLI-Wallet 0.2